Service Changes

 Garden waste wheelie bin in a garden

-Garden waste subscription increase
+Garden waste subscription fees increased in 2023

-Annual garden waste subscriptions have increased to £50 per year, or £47 if paid by direct debit and £24 for those receiving benefits.
+Annual garden waste subscriptions increased to £50 per year, or £47 if paid by direct debit and £24 for those receiving benefits.
 This is in line with other local authorities in the area.

 Garden waste subscription